cherylacook/oxford-iiit-pets-cnn-vit/README.md

 # Oxford-IIIT Pets Image Classification

+**Note**: This project was completed as part of the AIML331 course at Te Herenga Waka — Victoria University of Wellington.

 ## Objective
 Classify images from the Oxford-IIIT Pets dataset re-labelled into four broad categories (long-haired cats, short-haired cats, long-haired dogs, short-haired dogs) using both convolutional neural networks (CNN) and vision transformers (ViT) built from scratch in PyTorch.
 Examine how architectures with different inductive biases perform when trained on a relatively small image dataset.